Autoliv says will accelerate beyond $12 billion sales target

-STOCKHOLM The near-collapse of Japanese airbag maker Takata (7312.T) has cleared the road for bigger rival Swedish rival Autoliv (ALV.N) but higher orders have yet to translate into share price gains.
+STOCKHOLM (Reuters) - The near-collapse of Japanese airbag maker Takata 7312.T has cleared the road for bigger rival Swedish rival Autoliv (ALV.N) but higher orders have yet to translate into share price gains.

 Autoliv argues it is on the cusp of accelerating growth just as the extra spending it needed to deliver on new orders tapers off, expecting to exceed a $12 billion sales target for 2019.